Inertia Pricing in Stochastic Electricity Markets: Preliminaries

-Since $H_{ei}$ and $\bm{H}_{wi}$ have the same unit (s) as inertia constant $H_{gi}$ of traditional generators, they can be combined directly based on the rated output power of each resource ($P_{gi}^{\max}$, $P_{ei}^{\max}$ and $P_{wi}^{\max}$).
-Thus, the equivalent inertia $H_{eq}$ of a system relying on both traditional and virtual inertia is:
+Since $H_{ei}$ and $\bm{H}_{wi}$ have the same unit (s) as inertia constant $H_{gi}$ of traditional generators, they can be combined directly based on the rated output power of each resource ($P_{gi}^{\max}$, $P_{ei}^{\max}$ and $P_{wi}^{\max}$, in MW).
+Thus, the equivalent inertia $H_{eq}$ (in s) of a system relying on both traditional and virtual inertia is: